rtsalcedo96/fetch-take-home-ruben/README.md

 (0 rows)
 ```
 5. Run `make stop` to terminate the docker containers and optionally run `make clean` to clean up docker resources.

-## All done, now what?
-Upload your codebase to a public Git repo (GitHub, Bitbucket, etc.) and email us the link.
-Please double-check this is publicly accessible.

-Please assume the evaluator does not have prior experience executing programs in your chosen language and needs documentation understand how to run your code